kamiifx/DataFrameworks/kron-ui-framework/readme.md

 | small = font-size                     | small font size                                               |small |
 | placement website = center left right | floating center, floating left, floating right                |center |

-its important to notice that you need to use the div=slot or you want get the nice coloring in the bacground like showed in the picture up. in this example we are using the kron-figure so that the styling is in the decorator property appearance and appearance-Image.
-Making it better looking.
+`Nesting comopnents`
+kron-form show you the ability for nestin the components.
+Its importants that you add div slot="name" for adding kron-figure inside the form or whant get the kron-figure to work.
+Remember that you can follow the documentation for the kron-figure for adding styling for the component.

 ```html
 <kron-form appearance="large serif center" image="true">